-Gray matter (substantia grisea): It contains neuronal cell bodies and dendrites.
-In transvers section, it is butterfly or H shaped and has a ventral projection called cornu anterior and a dorsal projection called cornu posterior on each side.
-The two hornes lie throughout the spinal cord and form gray collums (1,2,7,10).
+Gray matter (substantia grisea): This contains neuronal cell bodies and dendrites.
+In transverse sections, it is butterfly or H shaped and has a ventral projection called the cornu anterior and a dorsal projection called the cornu posterior on each side.
+The two horns lie throughout the spinal cord and form gray collumns (1,2,7,10).

 Ventral horns (or ventral gray column) are the site of origin of somatomotor fibers.
 Dorsal horns (or dorsal gray column) are the place where sensorial fibers form synaptic connections.
 A mass of gray matter which is called pars intermedia connects dorsal and ventral horns.
-Anterior and posterior gray commissures connect pars intermedia of left and right sides (1,2,7,10) (Figure 3).
+Anterior and posterior gray commissures connect pars intermedia of left and right sides (1,27,10) (Figure 4).

-A lateral horn (or lateral gray column) is present between Th1 and L2(3) spinal segments.
+A lateral horn (or lateral gray column) is present between $\mathrm{Th_1}$ and $\mathrm{L{2(3)}}$ spinal segments.
 This lateral horn (columna intermediolateralis) consists of 14 segments and it is the site of origin of sympathetic fibers.
-First 4 segments are called centrum ciliospinale (center of Budge) and it is the site of origin of the sympathetic fibers innervating the structures in the neck and above this level (1,2,7,10).
+First 4 segments are called centrum ciliospinale (center of Budge) and it is the site of origin of the sympathetic fibers innervating the structures in the neck and above this level $^{(1,2,7,10)}$.

 In the centre of the spinal gray matter, a canal which is called central canal extends along the spinal cord.
-It contains cerebrospinal fluid (CSF) and originates as a continuation of 4th ventricle and, rostrally, it extends into the filum terminale and terminates after a course of 5-6 mm.
+It contains cerebrospinal fluid (CSF) and originates as a continuation of 4^{th} ventricle and, rostrally, it extends into the filum terminale and terminates after a course of 5-6 mm.
 It is oblitered remains of the embryonic neural tube lumen (1,2,7,10).

 Substantia geletinosa centralis is a narrow zone around the central canal with processes from ependymal cells.
 Anterolateral nucleus is situated anterolaterally in the anterior horn.
-It is localized in segments $C{4.8}$ and $L_2$ - $S_1$ and innervates the muscle of the limbs (1,2,7,10).
+It is localized in segments C{4-8} and L_2 - S_1 and innervates the muscle of the limbs $^{(1,2,7,10)}$.

 Spinal laminae (Rexed's laminae): The spinal gray matter is divided into 10 laminae on the basis of neuronal size, shape and density.
-These laminae, with not so well defined boundaries, are numbered dorsoventrally using roman numerals.
-They are not of much clinical use.
+These laminae, with poorly defined boundaries, are numbered dorsoventrally using roman numerals.
+Their clinical relevance has not yet been well articulated or defined.